 A Taylor liberal arts education will prepare you to live and work in a fast-changing world.
 It also goes a step further: laying a strong spiritual foundation that cultivates wisdom.
 You’ll become a well-versed individual, equipped with critical thinking skills, a lifelong love of learning, and an appreciation for God’s creation.

 Taylor’s Design degree program will prepare you for a successful, fulfilling career, but practical work experience doesn’t need wait until after graduation.
 Here’s a partial list of places where our students have completed practicums, internships, or residencies:

-One of the biggest questions you may be asked when you tell people you're looking into majoring in any art field like Design is: "What are you going to do with that?"
-We're here to tell you - the possibilities are endless!
-Here's a sample of fields our students have worked post graduation:
+One of the biggest questions you may be asked when you tell people you’re looking into majoring in any art field like Design is: "What are you going to do with that?"
+We’re here to tell you: the possibilities are endless!
+Here are just a few careers our students have had post graduation: